-What does WUT mean?
+What does Wut mean?
 What does this online abbreviation stand for?
 This article will provide a clear definition of this internet slang word with interesting text conversation examples.

-What Does WUT Mean?
+What Does Wut Mean?

 With the invention of instant messaging and texting, it’s becoming increasingly difficult to keep up with some of the acronyms and weird spellings that seem to be so popular; especially with the younger crowds.
 People like us understand your dilemmas and we want to help.
 When you see the word “wut”, some of you may be trying to decipher it as an acronym.
 Others may be able to figure out what it means.
 But for those of you who can’t, let us help.

-Main Meaning of “WUT”
+Main Meaning of “Wut”

 “Wut” is not an acronym.
 It is simply a misspelled version of “what”.
 You typically see this slang being used by preteens, teenagers, and possibly some young adults.
 It’s a common form of communication in chat rooms and text messages.
 And you frequently see “wut” on online message boards or games.
 It’s often a response when you’re unsure of what someone means.
 It can also be used sarcastically if someone says something outrageous.

 Most slang has alternate meanings.
 “Wut” has a few but it would be rare to see “wut” mean anything other than “what”.
 The conversational tone and topic will make it easy enough to figure out the meaning with context, rather than having to ask the respondent.
-“Wut” also means “wanna be slut,” “wild untamed things,” or to mean that someone is a combination of a whore and a slut – wut.
+“Wut” also means “wanna be slut,” “wild untamed things,” or to mean that someone is a portmanteau of a whore and a slut – wut.

 Similar Slang Words